Ox (zodiac): Zodiac

 The term "zodiacal" refers to the classification scheme based on the lunar calendar that assigns an animal and its reputed attributes to each year in a repeating 12-year cycle.
 The 12-year cycle is an approximation to the 11.85-year orbital period of Jupiter.
 Originating from China, this form of the zodiac (with some variations) has been popular for a long time in many East Asian countries, such as Japan, South Korea, Vietnam, Cambodia, and Thailand.
-The ox symbolizes diligence and patience.
-The people with this age have progressed steadily and owns persistent strength.
-They are very determined but stubborn.

 Meaning

 The Ox (牛) is the second of the 12-year periodic sequence (cycle) of animals which appear in the Chinese zodiac related to the Chinese calendar, and also appears in related calendar systems.
 The Chinese term translated here as ox is in Chinese niú (牛), a word generally referring to cows, bulls, or native varieties of the bovine family, such as the water buffalo in South-East Asia.
 The zodiacal ox may be construed as male, female, neutered, hermaphroditic, and either singular or plural.
 The Year of the Ox is also denoted by the Earthly Branch symbol chǒu (丑).
 The term "zodiac" ultimately derives from an Ancient Greek term referring to a "circle of little animals".
 There are also a yearly month of the ox and a daily hour of the ox (Chinese double hour, 1:00 a.m. to 3:00 a.m.).
 Years of the oxen (cows) are cyclically differentiated by correlation to the Heavenly Stems cycle, resulting in a repeating cycle of five years of the ox/cow (over a sixty-year period), each ox/cow year also being associated with one of the Chinese wǔxíng, also known as the "five elements", or "phases": the "Five Phases" being Fire (火 huǒ), Water (水 shuǐ), Wood (木 mù), Metal (金 jīn), and Earth (土 tǔ).
-The Year of the Ox follows after the Year of the Rat (the first year of the zodiacal cycle) which happened in 2020 and it then is followed by the Year of the Tiger which happened in 2022.
+The Year of the Ox follows after the Year of the Rat (the first year of the zodiacal cycle) and is followed by the Year of the Tiger.